 Drivers receiving a PCN must pay the penalty charge due, or there is an opportunity to appeal its serving and details of how to proceed are detailed on the reverse of the PCN.

-It is advisable drivers refer to the Department for Transport's publications before submitting an appeal to be sure they were not parked in contravention of the regulations.
+It is advisable that drivers refer to the Department for Transport's publications before submitting an appeal to be sure they were not parked in contravention of the regulations.
 Helpful publications include The Highway Code, Know your traffic signs, and Blue Badge Holders should read The Blue Badge scheme: Rights and responsibilities in England booklet which will have been issued with the Blue Badge and states where and how the badge can be used.

-PCN appeals will be considered on their individual circumstances, and the Council, as the Enforcement Authority, may re-offer the fourteen-day discount period for a challenge received within fourteen days beginning with the date on which the PCN was served, should the challenge be rejected.
+PCN appeals will be considered on their individual circumstances, and the council, as the Enforcement Authority, may re-offer the fourteen-day discount period for a challenge received within fourteen days beginning with the date on which the PCN was served, should the challenge be rejected.

 |View the evidence and pay or appeal a PCN|

-If a penalty charge is not paid or the PCN successfully challenged within the period of twenty-eight days (the payment period) beginning with the date on which the PCN was served, the Council (as or acting on behalf of the Enforcement Authority) will serve by first class post a Notice to Owner (NtO) to the owner of the vehicle requesting payment of the penalty charge.
+If a penalty charge is not paid or the PCN successfully challenged within the period of twenty-eight days (the payment period) beginning with the date on which the PCN was served, the council (as or acting on behalf of the Enforcement Authority) will serve by first class post a Notice to Owner (NtO) to the owner of the vehicle requesting payment of the penalty charge.

 Owners receiving an NtO may make a representation against it on the grounds specified in 4(4) of the Regulations by returning the completed and signed NtO or submit a representation online.
 A Notice of Acceptance will be issued and the penalty charge cancelled should a representation be accepted.
 A Notice of Rejection will be issued should a representation be rejected and the owner must then either pay the penalty charge due or submit an appeal to the independent adjudication service.